WaveBlocks/WaveBlocksND/_sources/manual/ch2_configuration.txt

   parameters = [ (P0, Q0, S0, p0, q0), ..., (Pn, Qn, Sn, pn, qn) ]

 where there are as many inner tuples as energy levels.
-The initialisation code then picks just the single tuple with its index matching the ``leading_component`` value.
+The initialization code then picks just the single tuple with its index matching the ``leading_component`` value.
 This allows easy sharing of configuration files with minimal editing.